Lor-Zod: Nightwing

 After returning to the Phantom Zone, Chris enters the Kryptonian prison where his parents had made shelter.
 There, he finds a piece of Brainiac's technology that gives him a mental link to Thara Ak-Var, security chief of Kandor.
-When the citizens of Kandor create New Krypton, Chris and Thara task themselves with bringing in the Phantom Zone Kryptonian criminals hiding on Earth as sleeper agents.
-Since the belligerent government of Alura and Zod had tarnished all Kryptonians' reputations on Earth, Chris and Thara decided to act as a new Nightwing and Flamebird duo.
+When the citizens of Kandor create New Krypton, which was placed in orbit around the Sun opposite Earth, Chris and Thara task themselves with bringing in the Phantom Zone Kryptonian criminals hiding on Earth as sleeper agents.
+Since the belligerent government of Alura Zor-El and Zod had tarnished all Kryptonians' reputations on Earth, Chris and Thara decided to act as a new Nightwing and Flamebird duo (since Dick Grayson, the previous Nightwing, became the new Batman), at first with simple cloth masks, then with fake power suits, to obscure the origins of their powers.

-Chris, due to his birth in the Phantom Zone, undergoes uncontrollable growth spurts: when Thara saved him he was still the young boy raised by Lois and Clark, as Nightwing he is shown as roughly 15 or 16, and after another growth spurt of about seven years, he ages to 23 years old.
+Chris, due to his birth in the Phantom Zone, undergoes uncontrollable growth spurts: when Thara saved him he was still the young boy raised by Lois and Clark, as Nightwing he is shown as roughly 15 or 16, and after another growth spurt of about seven years, he is about 23 years old.

-His mother, Ursa, begins stalking him to exact revenge.
-Chris had been shown denying his heritage and insisting Thara address him with his "human" name, despising her attempts to transliterate it as a Kryptonian name, and never going by his true Kryptonian name of Lor-Zod.
-After being attacked by Ursa, Thara is left gravely wounded by a Kryptonite knife and Chris is forced to bring her to Lois for medical assistance.
+Chris's mother, Ursa, begins stalking him to exact revenge.
+Chris is shown denying his heritage and insisting Thara address him with his "human" name, despising her attempts to transliterate it as a Kryptonian name, and never going by his true Kryptonian name of Lor-Zod.
+After a brutal attack by Ursa, Thara is left gravely wounded by a kryptonite knife and Chris is forced to bring her to Lois for medical assistance.

 Upon bringing Thara to Lois, Chris and Lois have a tearful reunion.
 Lois is happy to see him again but is concerned about his advanced aging.
 Lois calls Doctor Light for medical assistance while Chris goes back to the fortress and is again confronted by Ursa.
-Light brings Chris to her colleague Doctor Pillings, who is secretly the Kryptonian sleeper agent Jax-Ur.
-Jax-Ur cures Chris, reverting him to his young adult form.
+Their conflict is cut short as UAVs sent by Sam Lane arrived at the scene, forcing both to flee.